Understanding AncestryDNA Genetic Communities

 Learn more: How DNA tells your family story

-If you’ve already taken a DNA test, with Ancestry we have just the thing you need to learn more about your DNA and ethnicity results.
+If you’ve already taken a DNA test with Ancestry, we have just the thing you need to learn more about your DNA and ethnicity results.
 Our AncestryDNA Tour is an interactive, online learning experience that walks you through each part of your AncestryDNA test results.
 It comes with more than a dozen video modules and a printable workbook so you can apply what you’re learning to your own tree.
-The best part is, you’ll have lifetime access to this content, so you can go back and revist it as often as you need.
+The best part is, you’ll have lifetime access to this content, so you can go back and revisit it as often as you need.

 Tell me more about the AncestryDNA Tour!